TheManouk32/css-grid-website/README.md

-This testimonials section was creating using all of the concepts from CSS Grid Layout.
+This testimonials section was creating using many concepts from CSS Grid Layout.